flux-framework/rfc/spec_4.rst

 -  A subset of a composite resource pool is a valid composite resource pool

--  Composite resource naturally describes resources in a \``has-a'' relationship
+-  Composite resource naturally describes resources in a "has-a" relationship

 -  High level resources can be created piece-wise from base resource types.